CopticScriptorium/tagger-part-of-speech/README.md

 TreeTagger part-of-speech tagging models for Sahidic Coptic
 ===========================================================
 The part-of-speech tagging models are for use with the freely available TreeTagger (http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/).
-There models are based on the guidelines of the Coptic SCRIPTORIUM project, which closely follow Layton's (2004) grammar.
+The models are based on the guidelines of the Coptic SCRIPTORIUM project, which closely follow Layton's (2004) grammar.
 The lexicon used by the tagger is based on a lexicon kindly provided by Prof.
 Tito Orlandi and the CMCL project (http://cmcl.let.uniroma1.it/).
 Please cite the CMCL